01knitesh/Benefit-Verification-App/README.md

 - **Method:** `POST`
 - **Description:** Receives verification results from the external API, processes them, and creates `CoverageBenefit` records linked to `CareBenefitVerifyRequest`.

+##  Error Handling
+Requests are validated to ensure required fields like requestId, status, and statusReason are present.

+Transient API errors trigger up to 3 retry attempts with exponential backoff.

+Errors and exceptions are logged in Logger__c with detailed messages and stack traces.

 ### Sample Request

 ```json